Kingston University library buildings are open for all our learners and the wider community.

 An Information Centre service operates at all Kingston University Libraries.
 The service is the University's single point of contact for student support.
 The friendly Information Centre team can help and give advice on pretty much anything, from library queries, course support, money and accommodation advice, to disability and mental health support as well as assistance with student funding and visa issues.

 Where applicable they will refer students on to specialist support colleagues across the University.
 You can contact the team using the contact details on the left-hand side of this page.

-Our library staff are operating the Ask a Librarian live chat facility and offering appointments over Skype to continue to support students with their course work.
+Both Information Centre and specialist Library staff offer a variety of channels to support students with their studies or support needs.
 Students can click on the 'Chat now' box on iCat to access this support.

 Students and staff can also log in to My Kingston to access a range of library services, including our extensive e-book and e-journal collections available through the iCat library catalogue.
 To learn more about the services we offer, you can enrol on the library module on Canvas.